 Sector: Public sector

-Terence established and led the forensic investigations division for ten years having previously practised forensics in the private sector.
+Terence established and led the Forensics Division for 15 years, having previously practised forensics in the private sector.
 Terry has a strong background in investigations and governance, has held directorships in a number of companies and was company secretary to three Telstra subsidiaries.
 He takes an active role in teaching in the emerging area of forensic accounting.

 Theresa Day FCPA – Councillor